Kero76/logisticae/README.md

 ### Local access

-If you work locally with this library, you can generate yourself the documentation thaks to this command
+If you work locally with this library, you can generate yourself the documentation thanks to this command
 `$ npx typedoc --out docs src --mode file --module commonjs`

 ### Web access

-You can consult the API of the library to following this link : [https://kero76.github.io/logisticae/](https://kero76.github.io/logisticae/)
+You can consult the API of the library to following this link : [https://kero76.github.io/logisticae/](https://kero76.github.io/logisticae/).
+This version is update after each release of the API.
+:warning: If you use the `develop` branch content, you must generate yourself the documentation or reading the source code to using correctly this API.

-## Usefull commands
+## Useful commands

 - Command use to compile the project :
   `$ tsc`
 - Command use to execute the unit tests :
   `$ npm run test`
+- Command use to execute the code coverage :
+  `$ npm run coverage`
+- Command use to execute the linter :
+  `$ npm run lint`
 - Command use to generate the documentation :
   `$ npx typedoc --out docs src --mode file --module commonjs`
-- Command use to execute the code coverage :
-`$ npm run coverage`

 ## Changelog

-You can see more informations about versions on the [CHANGELOG.md](https://github.com/Kero76/logisticae/blob/master/CHANGELOG.md).
+You can see more information about versions on the [CHANGELOG.md](https://github.com/Kero76/logisticae/blob/master/CHANGELOG.md).

 - v0.3.0 : Stringae update.
 - V0.2.0 : Physicae update.